C vs C++

 This requires a compositing window manager, which is not always available.
 In those cases painting is done at the root-window (or window 'pcmanfm' when running LXDE).
 Using XdbeSwapBuffers and friends a double buffer is used.
 When this is not desirable (for example when running xsnow together with xpenguins), then you can specify the flag '--doublebuffer 0', at the cost of some flicker in the animations.
 Also, when you specify '-xwininfo' or '-id

-In LXDE, xsnow detects this environment and will snow on the window with the name 'pcmanfm'.
+In LXDE, xsnow will snow on the window with the name 'pcmanfm'.
+If you have a multi-monitor setup, changes are that the wrong window is chosen.
+Remedy: start xsnow like this:

-In XFCE, xsnow detects this environment and will snow on the window with the name 'Desktop'.
+In XFCE, xsnow will snow on the window with the name 'Desktop'.

-Xsnow can use arbitrary windows, you can choose one (using
+Xsnow can use any window, you can choose one (using

 xsnow -xwininfo), or you can specify a window-id (using